vlang/v/doc/docs.md

 }
 ```

-Function names in V language should be snake_case style:
+Function names in V should be written in snake_case style:

 ```v
 // valid